wazuh/wazuh-documentation/source/getting-started/components/wazuh-agent.rst

 - **Containers security monitoring:** This agent module is integrated with the Docker Engine API in order to monitor changes in a containerized environment.
 For example, it detects changes to container images, network configuration, or data volumes.
 Besides, it alerts on containers running in privileged mode and on users executing commands in a running container.

-- **Cloud security monitoring:** This component monitors cloud providers like Amazon AWS, Microsoft Azure, or Google GCP, and it natively communicates with their APIs.
+- **Cloud security monitoring:** This component monitors cloud providers (Amazon AWS, Microsoft Azure, or Google GCP), and it natively communicates with their APIs.
 It is capable of detecting changes to the cloud infrastructure and alerts when a new user is created, a security group is modified, a cloud instance is stopped, as well as other anomalous behavior.
 Moreover, this component is in charge of collecting cloud services log data, including AWS Cloudtrail, AWS Macie, AWS GuardDuty, and Azure Active Directory.

 Communication with Wazuh server
 -------------------------------

 The Wazuh agent communicates with the :ref:`Wazuh server <wazuh_server>` in order to ship collected data and security-related events.
 Besides, the agent sends operational data, reporting its configuration and status.
 Once connected, the agent can be upgraded, monitored, and configured remotely from the Wazuh server.

-The Wazuh agent communication with the server takes place through a secure channel (TCP or UDP), providing data encryption and compression in real time.
-Additionally, it includes flow control mechanisms to avoid flooding, queueing events when necessary and protecting the network bandwidth.
+The communication of the agent with the server takes place through a secure channel (TCP or UDP), providing data encryption and compression in real time.
+Additionally, it includes flow control mechanisms to avoid flooding, queueing events when necessary, and protecting the network bandwidth.

-The registration of the Wazuh agent is necessary prior to connecting it to the server for the first time.
+You need to register the agent first before connecting it to the server for the first time.
 This process provisions the agent with a unique pre-shared key that is used for authentication and data encryption.